 To increase hunter participation, many states now offer some form of youth hunting season for various species in hopes of encouraging young potential hunters to go afield.
-The apprentice hunting license is a tool that provides both youth and adult novice hunters the opportunity to hunt under the supervision of a licensed hunter before they have completed their hunter education course.
+Similarly, the apprentice hunting license provides both youth and novice adult hunters the opportunity to hunt under the supervision of an experienced and licensed hunter before they have completed their hunter education course.
 In essence, the apprentice license allows potential hunters to “try it before they buy it,” making entry into the sport less challenging or intimidating for new recruits.
-These programs allow apprentice hunters to receive hands-on experience and provide additional incentive to complete a formal hunter education course.
-In some states, the apprentice hunting license is also called the mentored hunter program.
+These programs allow apprentice hunters to receive hands-on experience while providing additional incentive to complete a formal hunter education course.
+In some states, the apprentice hunting license may be referred to as a “mentored hunter program.”

 The idea of apprentice hunting licenses was introduced to the National Assembly of Sportsmen’s Caucuses (NASC) at the 2005 NASC Annual Meeting, and CSF began tracking the issue during the 2006 legislative session.
 Currently, some form of apprentice hunting license is available in 47 states.

 Points of Interest

 It is the duty of each caucus’ leadership, in conjunction with each state’s wildlife management agency, to determine the best means of action in your respective state and modify the below language as necessary.
 If the language must be modified, please keep in mind the following: